Phoenix Coyotes bankruptcy and sale: Failed sale to Matthew Hulsizer

-In September 2010, it was reported that Matthew Hulsizer, the Chicago chief executive of options-trading firm PEAK6 Investments had reached a preliminary lease arrangement with the City of Glendale.
+In September 2010, it was reported that Matthew Hulsizer, the Chicago chief executive of options-trading firm PEAK6 had reached a preliminary lease arrangement with the City of Glendale.
 His proposal would see Ice Edge have a minority interest in the team.
 Glendale Council received a briefing on the proposal on September 7, 2010.
 City council was hopeful of reaching a deal with Hulsizer before September 15, but according to Councilman Manny Martinez, the negotiations would not be completed and voted on by then.
 The date is the first date that the NHL can start billing Glendale for Coyotes' costs from the $25 million set aside by Glendale.

 It was reported on September 17 that Hulsizer had deposited $25 million into the Glendale escrow account, as a sign of "good faith".
 Glendale declined to name Hulsizer by name, for confidentiality reasons.
 In its statement, Glendale stated "is moving forward with the prospective buyer for the purchase of the Phoenix Coyotes, subject to the negotiations and approval of the prospective buyer and the purchase price of the NHL."
 The statement was later clarified that Hulsizer put $25 million into escrow as a sign of good faith and that his funds were not to be used to pay the NHL's bills running the Coyotes.

 On October 9, 2010, the Arizona Republic reported that negotiations between Hulsizer and Glendale were at an impasse.
 Hulsizer was reportedly pursuing a purchase of the team with the NHL first, without negotiating a lease to play in Glendale.
 Hulsizer has to negotiate a price that may or may not include paying for this season's NHL expenses.
 According to Glendale mayor Elaine Scruggs, "Glendale has done everything we can to negotiate with the latest buyer.
 It is truly out of our hands right now.".